equalframework/equal-doc/docs/advanced/security.md

 #### Custom security rules

 If you need custom security rules, you can also **overwrite AccessController** (at your own risks).
-This is particularly useful to establish future-proof settings, aswell as an alternative to core_permission (see [Cheat Sheet > Grant DB rights](../howtos-and-examples/generic-cheat-sheet.md)).
+This is particularly useful to establish future-proof settings, as well as an alternative to core_permission (see [Cheat Sheet > Grant DB rights](../howtos-and-examples/generic-cheat-sheet.md)).